Group of girls waiting to start their performance at a school play.

 At his age I would’ve shat myself.
 The kid was cheekily giggling through the whole ceremony.

-Nothing like a stock photo printed on a laser printer to decorate a local Warung (restaurant).
+A watermarked stock photo printed on a laser printer, decorating a local Warung (restaurant).

 Geckos a.k.a the homies that take care of insects.